sourcebots/labs/electronics/sections/collision.md

 Resistance is measured in Ohms ($\Omega$).

 Now that we know some theory, we can do something useful.
+You can use the chart in the appendix to work out the resistor's value from it's colours.

 ## Building a simple sensor